Poultrygeist: Night of the Chicken Dead: Home media

 Poultrygeist was released on DVD on October 28, 2008, in an "Eggs-clusive 3-Disc Collector's Edition", which included a feature-length behind-the-scenes documentary on the film's production, directed by producer Andy Deemer and line producer Jason Foulke, deleted scenes, including an alternate ending with Ron Jeremy, an audio commentary from Kaufman and Friedman, footage of the NYC premiere, and seven behind-the-scenes featurettes.

 The third disc was a "Kara-Yolk-E" supplement, featuring all of the musical numbers with an optional karaoke track added on.

 On March 31, 2009, a two-disc "Special Egg-Dition" was released, omitting the karaoke disc.
 On February 23, 2010, the film was issued on Blu-ray.

 DVD switch controversy

 Poultrygeist made national news on January 7, 2011, when Sidney Klawitter from Orland, California, purchased a DVD cleaning kit from a local retailer, only to later discover the cleaner disc was a disguised copy of Poultrygeist.
 Klawitter was deeply offended by the film's content, noting "it was horrifying", calling it "a Triple-X rated movie".
 According to the owner of the store the cleaner kit was purchased from, the item had come pre-packaged from a warehouse distributor in Oakland, California.
 No charges were filed.

+In other media

+A video game titled Troma Presents: Poultrygeist was released on June 10, 2024, developed by Big Weasel Lil Weasel and Mike Fallek.
+Despite the games title and Troma's involvement, the game does not contain any elements or similarities to the film.